-At ECMWF the only supported file format for most meteorological data is the GRIB format.
-Some ECMWF data is also available in NetCDF format, but NetCDF is not formally supported by ECMWF.
+At ECMWF the main supported file format for most meteorological data is GRIB format.
+Some ECMWF data are also available in NetCDF format, but NetCDF is not formally supported by ECMWF.

-For this reason, before downloading data check if your processing software supports the GRIB format.
+For this reason, before downloading data, please check to see if your processing software supports GRIB format.
 If it does, use the GRIB format.
 If your software supports only NetCDF, use the NetCDF format.

-For climate and forecast data stored in NetCDF format there are (non-mandatory) conventions on metadata (CF Convention).
-CF compliant metadata in NetCDF files can be interpreted by Metview, NCView, Xconv and other tools.
+For climate and forecast data stored in NetCDF format there are several (non-mandatory) metadata conventions which can be used (such as the CF Convention).
+CF compliant metadata in NetCDF files can be accessed by several tools, including Metview, NCView, Xconv .

 Writing your own NetCDF decoder or encoder